-But as urgent social issues such the Grenfell Fire and Black Lives Matter campaign have demonstrated, often aided by the rise of social media, more and more construction firms are recognising the importance of social value in relation to place and are starting to take their responsibilities towards the local communities they work in far more seriously.
+More and more construction firms are recognising the importance of social value in relation to place.
+This is often aided by the rise of social media.
+As a result, they start to take their responsibilities towards the local communities they work in much more seriously.

 Why does it matter?